Catherine the Great (1995 film)

 Catherine the Great is a 1995 television movie based on the life of Catherine II of Russia.
 It stars Catherine Zeta-Jones as Catherine, Jeanne Moreau as Empress Elizabeth and Omar Sharif as Alexis Razumovsky.

 Plot

 A young German Princess (Catherine Zeta-Jones) marries the immature future Tsar Peter III (Hannes Jaenicke).
-She gradually becomes a skillful politician and rises to become Catherine the Great.
+She gradually becomes a skillful politician and rises to become Catherine the Great after she overthrows her husband to embrace her Russian future.